My marriage is not putting anyone in eminent physical or emotional danger. It’s just not working out. Why should I make it work?

 Work out or get out?
 No matter how trapped or hurt you feel today, you still have the power to make that decision.
 I pray that your eyes will be enlightened and that you will know the hope of His calling, the riches of His glory, and the power that raised Christ from the dead (Ephesians 1:18-20).

-P.S. – If your marriage is in danger of separation or divorce, call us at (866) 903-0990 to speak with someone or use the form below to request more information about our Marriage Helper workshop for troubled marriages.
+P.S. – If your marriage is in danger of separation or divorce, call us at (866) 903-0990 to speak with someone to request more information about our Marriage Helper workshop for troubled marriages.
 We can help you save your marriage even in cases of infidelity, loss of trust, anger, sexual problems, and other issues.
 (If you’re thinking your spouse would never come, contact us by phone or the form below and we’ll tell you what others who felt the same way did to get their spouses there.)
 We will keep everything you tell us completely confidential.
 Our motivation is to help you determine if this workshop is right for you and your particular situation.
 We also have solutions for couples who can’t attend the workshop.